⚡ Key Takeaways

 Factor Homeowner's Insurance Pest Control Contract

-Covers termite damage? ❌ No — explicitly excluded ✅ Yes — if company was negligent
+Covers termite damage?
+No — explicitly excluded Yes — when the company was negligent

 What triggers a claim?
-Sudden, accidental events Company breach of duty
+Sudden, accidental events Company breach of contract or duty

 Need an attorney?
-No (nothing to claim) Yes — significantly increases recovery
+No (nothing to claim) Yes — significantly improves both the outcome and the value

 What If I Don't Have a Pest Control Contract?

-If you've never had a termite protection contract, the situation is more difficult.
-Without a contract, there may not be a responsible party to pursue.
-This is actually why termite contracts are so important — they're not just treatment, they're legal protection.
+If you've never had a termite protection contract and never had pest control service of any kind, the situation is harder.
+Without a contract, there often isn't a responsible party to pursue under a negligence theory.
+This is one reason termite contracts matter even more than the homeowner realizes — they're not just treatment; they're legal protection for a category of damage that nothing else covers.

 How Pest Control Companies Try to Avoid Paying